dosbox-staging/dosbox-staging/website/docs/releases/linux.md

 </section>

-Our pre-compiled builds run on most Linux distributions (x86\_64 only for now).
-They depend on a few packages, though, which you might need to install manually (see instructions below).
+Our pre-compiled builds run on most desktop Linux distributions (x86\_64 only for now).
+They only depend on the C/C++ libraries, ALSA, and OpenGL.

 Please run the `install-icons.sh` script included with the release to install the application icons.